daostack/arc.js_legacy/docs/Home.md

 - [ConfigService](api/classes/ConfigService) - for working with Arc.js configuration settings.
 [Read more here](Configuration.md).
 - [LoggingService](api/classes/LoggingService) - for logging.
 See also the [`logLevel` configuration setting](Configuration.md).
+- [AvatarService](api/classes/AvatarService) - handy functions for getting information about an avatar (DAO).
+- [AccountService](api/classes/AccountService) - for working with accounts, such as being notified when the default account changes (see [Account Changes](Events#accountchanges))
 - [Utils](api/classes/Utils) - miscellaneous API for working with web3, truffle contracts and transactions.